Ledzy/BAdam/readme.md

 ## Usage of BAdam

 ### Partition by Module
+**BAdam** uses mixed-precision training, make sure that the model is loaded in `float16` precision for memory saving.
 To use **BAdam**, one can simply add one line of code that wraps the original optimizer.

 ```python
 from badam import BlockOptimizer